-The Beatles revolutionized pop by popularizing simple and catchy melodies, polished vocal harmonies, and introducing new ways to use the recording studio.
+The Beatles revolutionized pop by popularizing simple and catchy melodies, polished vocal harmonies, and introducing new ways of using the recording studio.
 They influenced a...

 In their early days in Liverpool in the very early 60s, John Lennon, Paul McCartney, and George Harrison were still searching for a distinctive identity.
 The band...